pyrypiironen/the_gambit_challenge/README.md

 I chose option 1 to create an REST API that parses the data from [live text feed](http://tuftuf.gambitlabs.fi/feed.txt) to a readable form.
 Check the more detailed information from the link above.

+I hosted my solution on Heroku.
+You can send a GET request to https://gambit-app-5bbb7a86fcb0.herokuapp.com/ to get my solution in JSON format.
+The website does not have an actual user interface.

 ## The Application